Analyse mode provides a snapshot of student responses as they work through a Lesson.

-When viewing a Lesson, switch the green view mode toggle at the top of the page to Analyse to see how your students are doing.
+When viewing a Lesson, switch the view mode toggle at the top of the page to Analyse to see how your students are doing.

 Analyse mode includes the following: